-NSUN is a membership organisation and a network of grassroots, user-led community groups and people who have lived experience of mental distress, ill-health and trauma.
-NSUN connects, supports, and amplifies the voices and work of these members.
-As a user-led organisation, all of our staff members and trustees have lived experience.
+NSUN is a membership organisation and a network of grassroots, user-led community groups and people who have lived experience of mental ill-health, distress, and trauma.
+We connect, support, and amplify the voices and work of these members.
+As the only user-led national mental health charity, all of our staff members and trustees have lived experience.

 We work to redistribute power and resource in mental health.
 We do this by: